chalatz/tours/pages/tours/walking/night.md

   - q: Do other people join this walking tour?
 Is it a semi-private tour?
     a: 'All of our tours are PRIVATE, just your party/group.
 We don''t provide semi-private tours or share tours. '
-  - q: 'Q: Can we cover all the sites as described above on our own pace? '
+  - q: 'Can we cover all the sites as described above on our own pace? '
-    a: 'A: Yes, of course.
+    a: Yes, of course.
 The tour guide will concentrate just on you, and adjust the tour to your needs.
 Your professional tour guide will assist you as a friend and enhance / increase, your stay on the island.
 How is that possible?
 By giving you information that you can use after the tour is finished, such as ”what to do and see” for the rest of your holidays.
-He can suggest additional places to visit, attractions and destinations on Rhodes that you may have never heard of, helping you to maximize your visit to Rhodes.'
+He can suggest additional places to visit, attractions and destinations on Rhodes that you may have never heard of, helping you to maximize your visit to Rhodes.
   - q: 'Q: Why should I take a Private Walking Tour.
 What makes this Tour stand out?'
     a: "A: 100% Flexibility.
 Ask your tour guide as many questions as you wish, stop for pictures wherever you want, you can even change parts of the program, for